Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Hollyoaks’ Carly Stenson has additionally reportedly been seen heading to Dancing On Ice auditions.

-Finest recognized for taking part in Steph Cunningham on the Channel 4 collection, Stenson could be the first Hollyoaks star to look on the competitors since Richard Blackwood competed in 2019.
+Finest identified for taking part in Steph Cunningham on the Channel 4 collection, Stenson can be the first Hollyoaks star to look on the competitors since Richard Blackwood competed in 2019.

 Jodie Prenger